-I have always felt as though I have never belonged, regardless of whether acceptance was present, because if you cannot be perceived for who you are, be understood for who you are, it is not true acceptance.
+I have always felt as though I have never belonged, regardless of whether acceptance was present, because if you cannot be perceived for who you are, be understood for what you are, it is not true acceptance.

 I also somehow felt this that I am kinda odd but I thought that's probably not from the predominant tribal ethnicity of the city I grew up in and I also don't speak the predominant language.
 I also felt like I don't fully belong to my city because I also felt like I am already a part of another city.
 And so, I told myself that I can just belong to the country instead of just one city.
 Then I also told myself that I belong to my self wherever I go.
 That's my home.